Top 21+ Best Places to Visit in Indonesia That Will Take Your Breath Away

 Lombok Island

 Just a short distance from Bali lies Lombok, an island that radiates natural beauty and serenity.
-While Bali dazzles with its energy and nightlife, Lombok offers a quieter, more authentic escape.
-Stretching across more than 100,000 km² in West Nusa Tenggara, the island is home to Mount Rinjani, Indonesia’s second-highest volcano and a favorite destination for hikers seeking panoramic sunrise views.
+While Bali dazzles with its energy and nightlife, Lombok offers a quieter, more authentic escape, making it the best place to visit in Indonesia for peaceful adventure.

 Bunaken Island